jakir-md/chorkiFlex-client/README.md

-<h1>Name: NatureQuest</h1>
+<h1>Name: ChorkiFlex</h1>
 <h1>Purpose: </h1>
-<p>Discover the ultimate movie experience with [Your Website Name]!
+<p>Discover the ultimate movie experience with ChorkiFlex !
 Explore the latest blockbusters, timeless classics, and hidden gems across all genres.
 Get detailed reviews, ratings, trailers, and recommendations tailored just for you.
 Whether you're a fan of action, romance, thrillers, or sci-fi, we've got something for everyone.
 Stay updated with upcoming releases and trending films, and enjoy a seamless browsing experience with our intuitive interface.
 Your next favorite movie is just a click away <br>

 Features like user registration, login, and personalized profiles will enhance engagement, allowing visitors to track their interests and participate actively in discussions.
 By integrating expert consultation options, the platform will also guide users in making informed decisions about their next choice.</p>
 <h1>Key Features: </h1>